tech on the net

 LOOKUP( value, lookup_range, [result_range] )

-result_range is optional.
+Optional.
 It is a single row or single column of data that is the same size as the lookup_range.
 The LOOKUP function searches for the value in the lookup_range and returns the value from the same position in the result_range.
-If this parameter is omitted, the LOOKUP function will return the first column of data.
+If this parameter is omitted, it will return the first column of data.

 Applies To